Particular/docs.particular.net/samples/routing/fair-distribution/sample.md

 snippet:FairDistributionServer

 In real-world scenarios NServiceBus is scaled out by deploying multiple physical instances of a single logical endpoint to multiple machines (e.g. Server in this sample).
-For simplicity in this sample the scale-out is simulated by having two separate endpoints Server and Server2.
+For simplicity in this sample the scale out is simulated by having two separate endpoints Server and Server2.

 ### Shared project